My daughter was flying home from college one year when a TSA employee pulled her aside. There was a problem with her carry-on.

 2. Pack your Omega Cure Extra Strength vials in a plastic bag.
 I usually recommend packing any fish oil in at least one – but preferably two – sealed ziplock bags.
 If for some reason the vials should leak or get crushed, you want to make sure the oil won’t spill onto the rest of your belongings.

 3. On that same note, don’t pack your Omega Cure Extra Strength vials next to clothes or electronics, if you can help it.
 If your carry-on luggage has separate compartments, keep your Omega Cure with other liquids items, like lotions and small bottles of shampoo – again, as an extra precaution against leaks.

 4. If you are checking your luggage or traveling by car or train, you can, of course, bring your Omega Cure bottle (and we have many customers who have done so over the years).
 For these trips, lovingly wrap your bottle in bubble wrap.
 And again, don’t forget those sealed ziplock bags.

 5. When you get to your final destination, remember to put your Omega Cure bottles or vials in the refrigerator, if you have one available.
-As mentioned above, the Omega Cure Extra Strength vials have a two-week shelf life at room temperature.
+As mentioned above, the Omega Cure Extra Strength vials have a 10-day shelf life at room temperature.
 But, refrigeration does extend the shelf life and keeps the oil fresh for longer.
 Plus, it tastes better chilled.